cu/silicon/README.md

 very low value on their own, but very high value in conjunction with my day-to-day work.
 Any time spent "curating" them is time subtracted from getting important things done.

+# Suggested Contributions

+## Clean Up CSS

+The current style sheets were more or less arrived at by trial and error.
+Any help in organizing the rules in a more coherent yet extensible way would be much appreciated.